ruse-traveler/StGammaJetAnalysisInPP/DataQaMaker/README.md

 ---

-Compile by running `cons.sh` (located in `./scripts`) in any STAR version.
+Compile by running `cons.sh` in any STAR version.
 Input/output files and jet finding parameters are set in `MakeDataQaPlots.C`.
 The class can be easily run with `MakeDataQaPlots.sh`

 ```
 ./cons.sh